spielwitz/stern/README.md

 Instead of sitting in front of a single computer, players can also enter their moves on several computers that are connected to one another in a network.
 If a game afternoon or evening is not enough, a game can be continued via email.
 And finally there is still the possibility for everyone to host STERN on a server and to invite players from all over the world.

-But the best is still the classic game variant, which has been around since 1989: take an afternoon and an evening, sit down on a large couch in front of a large screen or projector, stand up for chips and unhealthy drinks, switch on All devices that did not exist in the 80s and have a good time together.
+But the best is still the classic game variant, which has been around since 1989: take an afternoon and an evening, sit down on a large couch in front of a large screen or projector, stand up for chips and unhealthy drinks, switch off all devices that did not exist in the 80s and have a good time together.

 ## Built With